Are you serious?

 Evidently, it appears to be the most simple one as well.

-But it is tricky… because candidates often write career objective in this section and not what they can deliver.
+But it is tricky… because candidates often write career objectives in this section and not what they can deliver.

 Your marketing job objectives are hidden inside your marketing resume summary but not explicitly.